Legas-V/flowstate-business-plan/business_plan.md

 ### Business Structure and Legal Status

-The company was established in the UK as a **sole proprietorship** for flexibility and cheap initial costs.
-To attract investment and expand operations, the long-term strategy calls for registering as a **private limited company (Ltd)**.
+The company was established in the UK as a sole proprietorship for flexibility and cheap initial costs.
+However, the long-term strategy calls for registering as a private limited company (Ltd) to attract investment and expand operations.
 From day one, the company will adhere to GDPR and data protection regulations, processing sensitive data using industry-standard encryption methods.

 ### Team and Roles